 The U.S. Securities and Exchange Commission (the "SEC") issued Final Rule 33-10618, FAST Act Modernization and Simplification of Regulation S-K, ("Final Rule 33-10618") in March 2019 to modernize and simplify certain disclosure requirements in Regulation S-K and the related rules and forms.
 Effective April 2, 2019, the final rule allows registrants to redact confidential information from most exhibits filed with the SEC without filing a confidential treatment request.
 Effective May 2, 2019, the final rule requires registrants to include the trading symbol for each class of registered securities on the cover page of certain SEC forms.
-The eXtensible Business Reporting Language ("XBRL") reporting requirements of the final rule for tagging data on the cover page of certain SEC filings and the use of hyperlinks for information that is incorporated by reference and available on EDGAR became effective for the Company with this Quarterly Report on Form 10-Q.
+The eXtensible Business Reporting Language ("XBRL") reporting requirements of the final rule for tagging data on the cover page of certain SEC filings and the use of hyperlinks for information that is incorporated by reference and available on EDGAR became effective for the Company with the filing of its Quarterly Report on Form 10-Q for the quarter ended June 30, 2019.